How to Install Apache Web Server on CentOS and Rocky Linux

 Step 2: Install Apache

-The system should download and install the Apache software packages.
+The system downloads and installs the Apache software packages.

 Step 3: Activate Apache